origami-dss/ODSS_Webpage/README.md

-This is the first version of the Origami Data Science Services webpages.
+This is the first version of the Origami Data Science Services webpage.
 It is made with Quarto.